integralla/xapi-request-collection/README.md

 This API request collection provides a basic set of requests that can be used to interact with the Learning Record Store (LRS) endpoint resources defined by the specification.
-Common use cases for the collection would include prototyping an integration, data exploration, or troubleshooting an issue.
+Common use cases for the collection would include planning an integration, data exploration, or troubleshooting an issue.

 The collection is defined using [Bruno](https://www.usebruno.com/), an API client similar to Postman or Insomnia.
 We've chosen Bruno because it's Git-friendly, open source, and offline (no